API-AutoFlow/Documentations/docs/internal-actions/data/parse.md

 ## Sample Configuraiton

-How to apply sample configuration to API AutoFlow.
+Click to [learn how to upload configuration](https://docs.apiautoflow.com/docs/tutorial-video/course-1-basics/lesson-10-organization/#paste-configuration) into your solution.

 ```yaml
 {